ikjordan/picozx81/README.md

 ### F1 - Reset
 Hard resets the emulator.
 It is equivalent to removing and reconnecting the power
 ### F2 - Load Menu
 A menu displaying directories and files that can be loaded is displayed, using the ZX81 font.
+Any sound that is playing is paused.
 Directory names are prepended by `<` and appended by `>` e.g. `<NAME>`

 If the name of a file or directory is too long to display in full it is truncated with the last characters as `+` (file) and `+>` (directory)

-The display can be navigated using the up, down and enter keys.
-The 7 key also generates "up" and the 6 key also generates "down".
-Any sound that is playing is paused.
++ The display can be navigated using the `up`, `down` and `enter` keys.
+The `7` key also generates `up` and the `6` key also generates `down`

-For directories with a large number of files it is possible to move to the next page of files by using the right, Page Down or 8 key.
-To move to the previous page of files use the left, Page Up or 5 key.
++ For directories with a large number of files it is possible to move to the next page of files by using the `right`, `Page Down` or `8` key.
+To move to the previous page of files use the `left`, `Page Up` or `5` key
++ Press `A` to display all files in the directory.
+Press `P` to only display files with extensions `.p`, `.o`, `.81` and `.80`

-+ Press enter whilst a directory entry is selected to move to that directory
++ Press `enter` whilst a directory entry is selected to move to that directory
-+ Press enter when a file is selected to load that file
++ Press `enter` when a file is selected to load that file
-+ Press Escape, space, Q or 0 to return to the emulation without changing directory or loading a new program
++ Press `Escape`, `space`, `Q` or `0` to return to the emulation without changing directory or loading a new program
 ### F3 - View Emulator Configuration
 Displays the current emulator status.
 Any sound that is playing is paused.
 Note that this display is read only, no changes to the configuration can be made.
-Press Escape, space, Q or 0 to exit back to the running emulator
+Press `Escape`, `space`, `Q` or `0` to exit back to the running emulator
 ### F4 - Pause
 Pauses the emulation.
 Handy if the phone rings during a gaming session! `P` is XORed into the 4 corners of the display to indicate that the emulator is paused.
-Press Escape, space, Q or 0 to end the pause and return to the running emulator
+Press `Escape`, `space`, `Q` or `0` to end the pause and return to the running emulator
 ### F5 - Display Keyboard Overlay
 The ZX80 and ZX81 use single key press BASIC entry.
-Pressing F5 displays a 4 colour image (VGA) or a grey scale image (DVI / HDMI) representing the keyboard of the computer being emulated, so that the correct key presses can be determined.
+Pressing `F5` displays a 4 colour image (VGA) or a grey scale image (DVI / HDMI) representing the keyboard of the computer being emulated, so that the correct key presses can be determined.
 The image was taken from [sz81](https://github.com/SegHaxx/sz81).
 It is possible to enter commands whilst the keyboard is displayed

-Press Escape to remove the keyboard display.
+Press `Escape` to remove the keyboard display.
 The keyboard is also removed if another menu is selected

 If a ZX8x 40 key keyboard is being used, then set `DoubleShift` to `On` and remove the menu by pressing and releasing shift twice and then pressing `0` within one second of releasing shift